informidas/d3-challenge/README.md

 # d3-challenge
-Charting of a scatter plot for healthcare data using D3
+Charting of a scatter plot with healthcare data using D3